English Language and Literature

-Once you dash through the basics, you’ll start learning British literature from Brits, American TV from Americans, translation from actual translators and linguistics by true experts.
+Once you dash through the basics, you'll start learning British literature from Brits, American TV from Americans, translation from actual translators, and linguistics from true experts.
 Thanks to this, you will be required to think for yourself, not to just repeat what the experts tell you – express your own thoughts!

 Choose your specialisation

 Are you interested in semantics and narratology?
 Or in Australian literature?
 Colonialism in computer games?
-You will be able to choose from a wide range of courses, some even from another faculty!
-A dash of Psychology or History of Heavy Metal in Scandinavia makes one’s life much more interesting.
+You will be able to choose from a wide range of courses, sometimes even from another faculty.
+A dash of Psychology or History of Heavy Metal in Scandinavia makes one's life much more interesting.

 Become a part of the department family

-In the program English Language and Literature, you will acquire an overview of the histories, cultures and literatures of English-speaking countries, mainly the UK, USA, Canada and Australia.
+In the programme English Language and Literature, you will acquire an overview of the histories, cultures, and literatures of the English-speaking countries, mainly the UK, the USA, Canada, and Australia.
 You will also learn about basic linguistic theories and will be introduced to the theory and practice of translation.
-Lectures and small group seminars are designed to develop students’ analytical and critical thinking.
+Lectures and small group seminars are designed to develop the students' analytical and critical thinking.
 Emphasis is also placed on developing skills needed for working in independent and creative ways, as well as using both written and spoken English appropriately in various contexts and environments.

 The Department of English and American Studies supports a number of extracurricular activities.
-Every year our students in the Department’s theatre group The Gypsywood Players rehearse and premiere a play; students organize a Halloween party and Creativity Night through Escape (the English Students Club).
-Students also manage and publish a high-profile student magazine Re:Views as well as a department newsletter, the KAArdian.
+Every year, our students in the Department's theatre group The Gypsywood Players rehearse and premiere a play; students organize a Halloween party and a Creativity Night through Escape (the English Students Club).
+Students also manage and publish a high-profile student magazine Re:Views, as well as a department newsletter, the KAArdian.

-Is the English Language and Literature program right for you?
+Is the English Language and Literature programme right for you?

-If you are interested in learning more about how language, literature, and film work, if you enjoy discussing and thinking critically about what you read and watch, if you like the history and culture of English-speaking countries, then this program is the right one for you!
+If you are interested in learning more about how language, literature, and film work, if you enjoy discussing and thinking critically about what you read and watch, if you like the history and culture of the English-speaking countries, then this programme is the right one for you!

 Applicants are asked to submit the following:

-Statement of purpose (in English, not exceeding 500 words) explaining why the applicant wishes to enrol in a selected degree programme at a given department.
+- Statement of purpose (in English, maximum 500 words) explaining why the applicant wishes to enrol in a selected degree programme at a given department.